paulheayn-usds/paulheayn-usds/ssa/officeLocator/kickoff meeting with eric 10-13.md

 > Look at bigger picture of service funnel and its just one step in a larger process.

-Eric also dove in and explained the types of features we may want to consider:
+Eric also explained that searching by zip code might not be the most efficient way, especially in larger zip codes.
 > There are lots of offices, identified location from zip code, but its not the best way to identify closest office especially not in larger zip codes.
 Ideally, we include mapping, the locations themselves, address and basic information but certain service attributes and wait times

 Another thing we should consider is how we think about usage of the office locator.
 Eric mentioned the following statement which means we should extend our thinking from a standalone web page users come to to get location data to an integrated service part of a larger experience like setting up an appointment.
 > If I'm a user and I want to apply but not use self-service, I need to schedule interview and identifying location is part of that process.
 Office locator could stand alone or it could be injected in the pack of service

-**Scope**
+## Scope

 *Should we only focus on accessible data via ROOMS?
 Or plan to integrate third-party APIs (mapbox, city public data)?*

 When we talked about the use case, Eric dove into the differences in field offices.
 Stating we should attempt to utilize the DOORS data and merge data from other third party APIs to create a new experience